hairizuanbinnoorazman/blog/content/posts/20210418_pythonAppsInGKE.md

 ]
 +++

-This are some notes in the case where one wants to deploy a bunch of python "microservices" to a GKE cluster.
+This are some notes in the case where one wants to deploy a bunch of python "microservices" to a Google Kubernetes Engine cluster.
 These notes emphasize on the basics rather than the various nuances of running a "production" grade python application.

 This is our python flask application that we would deploy - a simple flask app